-Alternatively, you can employ a pill popper.
+Don't feel like manually forcing a pill down?
+You can employ a pill popper.
 This tool is simply a sort of syringe that will deliver the pill without the need to stick your hands in your dog's mouth.
-To see how to use a pill popper watch the video below.
+To see how to use a pill popper, watch the video below, starting at 0:41.

 Have a special trick to share?
 Post it in the comment section below!

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.

 © 2013 Adrienne Farricelli

 Have a special trick to get your dog to take his pills?
 Share it here!

 Braunschweiger (liverwurst-type stuff) is the pill delivery substance par excellence.
 No dog can resist its spreadable organ meat stinkiness.
 It's tastes so good to them that they just swallow it immediately.

 Renee, for my dog when she got cancer, the only thing that worked was opening the capsules, mixing with meat-based baby food (with no garlic or onion as ingredients) and smearing it on her gums.
 Make sure though that your capsules can be opened or crushed if it's a pill.
 Ask your vet if not sure.

 my dog is very sick. doesnt eat but a few bites of chicken. can not hide the pill he finds it everytime. i tried shoving it in his throat but he still spits it out and then gets very upset. any other ideas?

 Barbara Miller on November 10, 2019: